jsx-eslint/eslint-plugin-react/docs/rules/jsx-curly-brace-presence.md

 <App prop={"Hello world"}>{"Hello world"}</App>;
 ```

-They will fixed with single, double or original quotes based on the option you passed in.
+They will be fixed with single, double or original quotes based on the option you passed in.
 The default is double.

 When `{ props: "never", children: "never" }` is set, the following patterns will be given warnings.